HouzuoGuo/laitos/doc/Daemon: mail server.md

 </pre>

 ## Toolbox command processor
-In order to let mail server process toolbox feature commands, complete all of the following:
+In order to let mail server process toolbox feature commands from mail body, complete all of the following:

 1. Construct the following JSON object and place it under JSON key `MailProcessor` in configuration file.
    The following properties are mandatory: